WebberZone/top-10/readme.txt

 	* Optimised import of tables particularly for larger imports
 	* Added wpml-config.xml file that will allow settings to be translated with WPML and PolyLang
 	* Upgraded block to the latest API
+	* Upgraded thumbnail display.
+If default image is disabled, then the site icon will be displayed if available

 * Bug fixes:
 	* Fixed PHP notice on widgets.php page due to the block